CropCraft: Complete Structural Characterization of Crop Plants From Images: Related Work

 \paragraph{Inverse Procedural Modeling.} Inverse procedural modeling (IPM) refers to the problem of finding a procedure for generating a 3D representation of a given object or scene.
 The key design choices for IPM pipelines are the choice of procedural model and the method for optimizing the parameters of the model.
-Inverse procedural modeling has been applied for various input categories, with works focusing on building interiors~\cite{furukawa2009reconstructing, chen2019floor, ikehata2015structured, vid2cad, im2cad}, facades~\cite{Fan2014StructureCF, wu2014inverse}, and driving scenes~\cite{kar2019meta, devaranjan2020meta}.
-The procedural models range from scene grammars~\cite{kar2019meta, ganeshan2023improving, im2cad} to constructive solid geometry trees~\cite{yu2024d} to L-systems~\cite{prusinkiewicz1999system, longay2012treesketch, stava2014inverse, li2021learning}, which are especially popular for modeling botanical trees.
+IPM has been applied for various input categories, with works focusing on building interiors~\cite{furukawa2009reconstructing, chen2019floor, ikehata2015structured, vid2cad, im2cad}, facades~\cite{martinovic2013bayesian, Fan2014StructureCF, wu2014inverse}, driving scenes~\cite{kar2019meta, devaranjan2020meta}, and forestry~\cite{stava2014inverse, guo2018realistic, niese2022procedural, li2021learning, li2024svdtree, liu2025neural}.
+The procedural models range from scene grammars~\cite{kar2019meta, ganeshan2023improving, im2cad} to constructive solid geometry trees~\cite{yu2024d} to L-systems~\cite{prusinkiewicz1999system, palubicki2009self}, which are especially popular for modeling botanical trees.
 To fit the model, a structural similarity measure is defined based on geometric and or semantic agreement.
 Depending on the type of model, which may require estimating procedural rules and or parameters~\cite{aliaga2016inverse}, various search-based or dynamic programming-based optimization methods may be used to maximize the similarity measure.
-Unlike the multi-view reconstruction methods described above, inverse procedural modeling methods tend to focus less on photometrically exact reconstructions, aiming to obtain structurally similar approximations useful for simulation applications.
+Unlike the reconstruction methods described above, inverse procedural modeling methods tend to focus less on photometrically exact reconstructions, aiming to obtain structurally similar approximations useful for simulation applications.

-To the best of our knowledge, our work is the first to use inverse procedural modeling to reconstruct agricultural crops in the field.
-Some previous works have tackled individual plants~\cite{stava2014inverse, li2021learning, tan2008single}, but modeling dense crop canopies poses a new set of challenges due to the high levels of occlusion and scale of the data.
-We propose an approach combining conventional multi-view reconstruction techniques with procedural generation to estimate 3D meshes that can be used for plant phenotyping, visualization, and simulation of biophysical processes.
+To the best of our knowledge, our work is the first to use IPM to reconstruct agricultural crops in the field and the first to integrate NeRFs into the IPM pipeline.
+Compared to individual plants~\cite{zhu2020analysing, liu2025neural}, modeling dense crop canopies poses a new set of challenges due to the high levels of occlusion.
+IPM methods for trees~\cite{stava2014inverse, li2024svdtree} are inspirational but do not adequately constrain the plant topology for smaller crops.
+We propose a specialized IPM approach to estimate 3D crop meshes that can be used for plant phenotyping, visualization, and simulation of biophysical processes.